This information is intended for use by health professionals

 After opening, the medicinal product should be used immediately.

-Pack of 1 pre-filled pen and 1 injection needle.
+Pack of 1 pre-filled pen and 2 injection needles (one spare).

 See the “Instructions for use” provided in the carton.